efriel94/OSCP_tools/README.md

-# OSCP_tools
+# OSCP tools
-A collection of security tools used for penetration testing
+A collection of security tools used for penetration testing and OSCP preparation